Bryan W. Simon: Films

 The Second Room, Simon's first film, is about an alienated architect, who is paralyzed by disengagement and fear of experience.
-The Second Room received the Gold Award at the Charleston International Film Festival and was one of only five shorts accepted for the AFI-Los Angeles International Film Festival in 1995.
-In addition, The Second Room was selected for the Discovery Series at the Santa Barbara International Film Festival.
+The Second Room received the Gold Award at the Charleston International Film Festival and was one of five shorts accepted for the AFI-Los Angeles International Film Festival in 1995.
+The Second Room was selected for the Discovery Series at the Santa Barbara International Film Festival.

 Simon's next feature film was Along for the Ride, a film about two estranged brothers who meet in Mexico to lay their deceased father to rest.
 Each man's story, their lies, fears, and deceits weaves a humorous, hallucinatory and heartbreaking journey toward understanding.
 It won Best of Fest - First Feature at the Saguaro Film Festival International.
 It was an official selection in competition at the Austin Film Festival, Sarasota Film Festival, New Haven Film Festival and Atlanta Film Festival.
 The film was originally distributed by Fabrication Films formerly Search Party Films (distribution rights purchased at Sun dance Film Festival).
 It is now distributed by Pop Twist Entertainment after a complete digital restoration of picture and sound from the original 35 mm negative.

-2010 marked the release of I'm No Dummy, the first feature length theatrical documentary about ventriloquism, which examined and dissected the world of ventriloquism through clips, photos, and interviews with many of the greatest events from today and yesterday, illustrating that this perceived novelty act is truly an extraordinary art form.
+2010 marked the release of I'm No Dummy, the first feature length theatrical documentary about ventriloquism which examined and dissected the world of ventriloquism through clips, photos, and interviews with many of the greatest events from today and yesterday, illustrating that this perceived novelty act is truly an extraordinary art form.
 I'm No Dummy was re-released in a Special Edition two-disc set and for streaming on September 18, 2015.
-The Special Edition was subsequently released on August 22, 2016 in the UK, Germany, Spain, France, and Israel.
+The Special Edition was subsequently released on August 22, 2016, in the UK, Germany, Spain, France, and Israel.

-The picture stars popular ventriloquists such as Comedy Central’s two-time Comedian of the Year and YouTube sensation Jeff Dunham, Tony Award winner Jay Johnson of sitcom SOAP fame, and Campus Entertainer of the Year Lynn Trefzger.
-The film had its world premiere at The Seattle International Film Festival and played at The New York International Children’s Film Festival before being released by Salient Media and Vivendi/NBC Universal.
+The picture stars popular ventriloquists such as Comedy Central's two-time Comedian of the Year and YouTube sensation Jeff Dunham, Tony Award winner Jay Johnson of sitcom SOAP fame, and Campus Entertainer of the Year Lynn Trefzger.
+The film had its world premiere at The Seattle International Film Festival and played at The New York International Children's Film Festival before being released by Salient Media and Vivendi/NBC Universal.

-In 2012, Simon directed the big screen adaptation of Jay Johnson’s Tony® Award winning Broadway play, JAY JOHNSON: THE TWO & ONLY!.
-It was shot in Wilmington, North Carolina at the historic Thalian Hall.The film was released on Pay-Per-View in over 55 million households.
+In 2012, Simon directed the big screen adaptation of Jay Johnson's Tony® Award-winning Broadway play, JAY JOHNSON: THE TWO & ONLY!.
+It was shot in Wilmington, North Carolina at the historic Thalian Hall.
+The film was released on Pay-Per-View in over 55 million households.
 In December 2014, it was released worldwide on DVD.
 The film became part of the Broadway HD library and began streaming worldwide in 2015.

 Writing and Teaching

 Simon has been a frequent contributor to magazines and websites on filmmaking such as No Film School, MovieMaker Magazine and The Wrap.
-His first book was published on April 6, 2021, a follow-up to his I'M NO DUMMY documentary, the book is entitled I'M NO DUMMY Everyday: 365 Days of Ventriloquial Oddities, Curiosities, and Fun Facts.
+His first book was published in 2021, a follow-up to his I'm No Dummy documentary, the book is called I'm No Dummy Everyday: 365 Days of Ventriloquial Oddities, Curiosities, and Fun Facts.